aws-powertools/powertools-lambda-java/docs/FAQs.md

 With the [announcement](https://aws.amazon.com/blogs/developer/announcing-availability-of-the-aws-crt-http-client-in-the-aws-sdk-for-java-2-x/) of the `aws-crt-client` a new http client has been released, which offers faster SDK startup time and smaller memory footprint.

-Unfortunately, replacing the `url-connection-client` dependency with the `aws-crt-client` will not immediately improve the lambda cold start performance and memory footprint, as the default version of the dependency contains low level libraries for all target runtimes (linux, macos, windows, etc).
+Unfortunately, replacing the `url-connection-client` dependency with the `aws-crt-client` will not immediately improve the lambda cold start performance and memory footprint, as the default version of the dependency contains low level libraries for all target runtimes (Linux, MacOS, Windows, etc).

+### Configuring dependencies

 Using the `aws-crt-client` in your project requires the exclusion of the `url-connection-client` transitive dependency from the powertools dependency.